WoollyMittens/photo-tiler/README.md

 # viewer.js: Tile Based Image Viewer

-*DEPRICATION WARNING: the functionality in this script has been superceeded / trivialised by updated web standards.*
+*DEPRICATION WARNING: the functionality in this script has been superceeded by [photo-zoom](https://github.com/WoollyMittens/photo-zoom).*

 This tile-based image viewer loads only the parts of the image that are visible.
 Not unlike how Google Maps loads map tiles.
 This demo comes with a web service to divide large images into tiles using PHP, but the concept is easily replicated in other languages.